knative/docs/serving/samples/build-private-repo-go/README.md

 ```

 If your cluster is running outside a cloud provider (for example, on Minikube),
 your services will never get an external IP address.
-In that case, use the Istio `hostIP` and `nodePort` as the service IP:
+In that case, use the Istio
+`hostIP` and `nodePort` as the service IP:

 ```shell
 export SERVICE_IP=$(kubectl get po -l knative=ingressgateway -n istio-system -o 'jsonpath={.items[0].status.hostIP}'):$(kubectl get svc knative-ingressgateway -n istio-system -o 'jsonpath={.spec.ports[?(@.port==80)].nodePort}')
 ```

-Now curl the service IP as if DNS were properly configured:
+Now curl the service IP to make sure the deployment succeeded:

 ```
 curl -H "Host: $SERVICE_HOST" http://$SERVICE_IP